sgmlguru/xproc-batch/xspec-tools/README.md

 The `xspec-manifest-uri` and `tmp-folder-uri` options are fairly self-explanatory.
 The `run-xspecs` option enables or disables generating and running the XSpec tests, with the possible values 'true' and 'false' (default).

-The input ports are static, defined in the pipeline itself, and not shown here.
+The input ports are static, defined by the pipeline itself, and not shown here.
 They point out the XSLTs required to generate instance XSpecs, convert the XSpecs to XSLTs, and convert the resulting XML test reports to HTML, respectively.

 ### What the Pipeline Does